fjp/fjp.github.io/collections/_2wd-robot/2020-02-15-ros-integration.md

     <figcaption>Visualizing the robot with its URDF and the transfroms from tf in RViz.</figcaption>
 </figure>

-As you move the sliders around in the GUI, the model moves in Rviz.
+As you move the sliders around in the GUI of [`joint_state_publisher`](http://wiki.ros.org/joint_state_publisher), the joints and links of the model move in Rviz.
 How is this done?
 First the GUI parses the URDF and finds all the non-fixed joints and their limits.
-Then, it uses the values of the sliders to publish `sensor_msgs/JointState` messages.
-Those are then used by `robot_state_publisher` to calculate all of transforms between the different parts.
+Then, it uses the values of the sliders to publish [`sensor_msgs/JointState`](http://docs.ros.org/api/sensor_msgs/html/msg/JointState.html) messages.
+Those are then used by [`robot_state_publisher`](http://wiki.ros.org/robot_state_publisher) to calculate all of transforms between the different parts.
 The resulting transform tree is then used to display all of the shapes in Rviz.